aminnj/aminnj.github.io/snt/cms3_from_signal_gridpack.md

 #### Submitting

 1. Make sure you have a valid proxy.
-2. Open up a screen, run `source setup.sh` again to be sure, and run `python run.py instructions` to submit CRAB jobs
+2. Open up a screen, run `source setup.sh` again to be sure, and run `python run.py instructions.txt` to submit CRAB jobs
 3. AutoTwopler manages the CRAB jobs, merges the outputs, and the progress can be seen in the URL printed out when you run `source setup.sh`.

 #### Success